Wide Awake Bored

-Wide Awake Bored is the fourth album by Canadian band Treble Charger.
+Wide Awake Bored is the fourth album by Canadian rock band Treble Charger.
 The album was released in 2000 in Canada and in 2001 in the United States.
 The album featured the singles "American Psycho", "Brand New Low" and "Business", all which had music videos and received notable radio airplay.
+"Brand New Low" and "American Psycho" were included in the NHL 2002 by EA Sports, plus "Wear Me Down" and "Business" were featured in EA's Triple Play 2002.

 Track listing

 All songs written by Treble Charger.